matusso/website/content/posts/bookface/index.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 1.12 seconds
 ```

+aand connect to ssh.
+Password is same as on FTP of course ;)

 ```bash
 $ knock 10.10.213.66 8748 9893 6786 3443 && ssh jerry@10.10.213.66